Workona vs. Toby for Managing Tabs and Bookmarks

 While Toby will get the job done if you’re looking for simple tab management, there’s a distinct lack of polish.
 If you want to use Toby without it taking over your new tab, they recommend that you use a different extension (Toby Mini).
 You can only use 8 tags, you can’t update your email address without manually requesting the change, and many reviewers say that drag and drop is clunky.
 Perhaps most importantly, the lack of auto-saving can lead to lost work.

-- Tab management - Toby allows you to see your tabs at a glance and keep projects organized.
+- Easy to save & close all tabs - Toby allows you to see your tabs at a glance and keep projects organized.

-- Clean and easy-to-understand interface - The aesthetics of Toby are pleasing, and the onboarding, while brief, makes it easy to understand how the product works.
+- Simple interface - Toby has an attractive aesthetic and onboarding that makes it easy to understand how the product works.

-- Inability to multi-select tabs to move or edit - The inability to multi-select tabs if you wish to move or edit them can be frustrating when you need to reorganize in bulk.
+- No tab multi-select - The inability to multi-select tabs if you want to move or edit them can be frustrating when you need to reorganize in bulk.

-- Unavailable on Firefox or Microsoft Edge - While Toby is available on Chrome and Opera, it is not available on Edge, and no longer available on Firefox (despite Toby’s website claiming Firefox support).
+- No support for Firefox or Microsoft Edge - While Toby is available on Chrome and Opera, it is not available on Edge, and no longer available on Firefox (despite Toby’s website claiming Firefox support).